 Knowledge translation in stroke rehabilitation: the state of evidence and real world examples

-This webinar will introduce the science and practice of knowledge translation as applied to stroke rehabilitation.
+This webinar introduces the science and practice of knowledge translation as applied to stroke rehabilitation, including:

-Current research evaluating the evidence-base for knowledge translation strategies in stroke rehabilitation will be presented.
-Practical examples of knowledge translation projects aimed at producing health professional behaviour and practice change will be described.
+practical examples of knowledge translation projects aimed at producing health professional behaviour and practice change.

 About the presenters